leosac/key-manager/README.md

 ## Operating System support

 Only **Windows** is supported.
 See [this thread](https://github.com/leosac/key-manager/issues/1) for more information and to vote for Linux support.

+## License and Support

+The source code of this software is distributed under the GPLv3 license.
+Dual license may be provided, contact Leosac SAS for more information.

+For support, premium services and further updates guarantees, please subscribe to a lifetime or annual plan.
+See https://leosac.com/key-manager/.